How to Land Your Next CMO Job

 - Strategic Thinking: AI can handle the mundane tasks, leaving you to focus on big-picture strategy.
 Your ability to think strategically about AI's role in your marketing plan will drive your company’s success.

 CMOs who can blend these skills with traditional marketing expertise are in high demand.
+As Seidel noted, companies are increasingly looking for leaders who can “creatively break through the clutter and do things really efficiently.”
 They bring a unique combination of innovation and practicality to the table, making them invaluable to their organizations.

 Final Thoughts on Landing and Succeeding in a CMO Job